Department of Kidney Transplant

 Individuals with End-stage Kidney Disease, often due to conditions like diabetes and high blood pressure, might require a kidney transplant when other treatments are no longer effective.
 A Kidney Transplant may also be required to treat other medical conditions, such as congenital Kidney abnormalities.
 Candidates undergo extensive evaluations to determine their suitability for the procedure.

 A comprehensive medical and psychological examination is conducted at a Transplant centre for each individual under consideration for a Transplant to ensure eligibility.
 The check-up assists in identifying any problems so that, prior to Transplant, they may be addressed.
-The patient has to be sufficiently healthy to undergo the procedure.
-They also need to be clear of infections and cancer.
+As part of the Best Kidney Transplant Hospital in India, the patient must be sufficiently healthy to undergo the procedure and free of infections and cancer.

 Kidney Transplant Procedure Details